Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

-Comprehensive policies cover the cost of scratched paint, but it’s not always worth it to file a claim.
+Comprehensive policies cover scratched paint, but it's not always worth it to file a claim.

 If your car’s been keyed, fixing the cosmetic damage could cost you hundreds or more if the scratch goes down to the metal.
 And while comprehensive car insurance covers vandalism, there’s no point filing a claim if your deductible costs more than the damage.